instructure/instructure-ui/docs/patterns/DrilldownMenu.md

 id: Drilldown
 ---

-### Drilldown Menu
+## Drilldown Menu

 This example shows an accessible implementation of a multi level menu using InstUI components. ([Popover](#Popover), [Menu](#Menu))
-This component is useful when you want to dislpay large amount of data in a compact manner and using [Menu.SubMenu](#Menu) would be too cumbersome to use.
+This component is useful when you want to display large amounts of data in a compact manner and using [Menu.SubMenu](#Menu) would be too cumbersome to use.

 ```js
 ---